RonT23/WSN/README.md

 ## Documentation

 You can read our detailed documentation in `/docs`, where we describe the development and implementation steps, we provide user-manuals and explain design choices and considerations.
+You can find our publication in https://www.sciencedirect.com/science/article/pii/S1364815224002640.